infinum/dotnet-handbook/Serverless/Azure Functions.md

 ## Azure Functions

-Azure Functions is a Function-as-a-Service (ìFaaSî), i.e. a platform for running configurable blocks of code that run in response to some event.
+Azure Functions is a Function-as-a-Service (‚ÄúFaaS‚Äù), i.e. a platform for running configurable blocks of code that run in response to some event.
 Functions support several different programming languages such as C# and JavaScript, F#, Java, Python, and PowerShell.

 There are three basic hosting plans available for Azure Functions:
 * Consumption plan

 Scale automatically and only pay for compute resources i.e. when functions are running.
 Cold start is startup latency, so first trigger execution after function was idle takes looger time.

 * Premium plan

 Automatically scales based on demand using pre-warmed workers which run applications with no delay after being idle, runs on more powerful instances, and connects to virtual networks.
 No cold start.

 * Dedicated (App Service) plan.

 Run functions within an App Service plan at regular App Service plan rates.
 Sutable for long-running scenarios such as Durable Functions, or where predictable costs are needed.